 - Choose a sales platform

-If you need help with the semi-technical aspects involved in purchasing a domain name then creating an e-commerce website, I’ve written a handy guide that steps you through the process of crafting a website using tons of screenshots that guide you easily through the process.
+If you need help with the semi-technical aspects involved in purchasing a domain name and then creating an e-commerce website, I’ve written a handy guide that steps you through the process of crafting a website using tons of screenshots that guide you easily through the process.

 1. Decide your niche and model